A Review of Arithmetic by Paul Lockhart.

-4/5 I enjoyed learning about the history here.
-Lost interest somewhat during fractions and multiplication because it seemed to focus only on how it worked and supported place value rather than on the history for those.
-Exercises were an interesting way to explore the concepts.
+(Score: 4/5) I enjoyed learning about the history here, however Iost interest somewhat during fractions and multiplication because it seemed to focus only on how it worked and supported place value rather than on the history for those.
+The book is interspersed with exercises, which were an interesting way to explore the concepts.

 Most interesting things